 My Goodreads rating: 4 of 5 stars

 Ann Marie Mikkelsen’s extensive research has yielded a very informative book on the use of pastoral themes in twentieth century poetry.
 Her prime exhibits are select poems by Robert Frost, William Carlos Williams, Wallace Stevens and John Ashbery, but she also briefly covers works by Gertrude Stein, Lyn Hejinian and Lisa Robertson.
-As she examines the poems, Mikkelsen proposes, either by way of clear connection or filtered influence, their relationship to the philosophical pragmatism of William James and John Dewey.
+As she examines the poems, Mikkelsen demonstrates, either by way of clear connection or filtered influence, their relationship to the philosophical pragmatism of William James and John Dewey.
+In this way, she provides a broader cultural explanation, one that exceeds the usual investigations into literary history, for the presence of pastoral themes in twentieth century poetry.

 She begins by providing a fine summary of the origins of American pastoral poetry, tracing its roots from Theocritus and Virgil through Walt Whitman, and then introduces the philosophical contributions of James and Dewey [including insightful quotations from Dewey’s Art as Experience], which she pursues in ensuing chapters, simultaneously interweaving the literary criticism of William Empson, John Crowe Ransom, Leo Marx, Raymond Williams and others, all of which is intended to highlight the political thrust of twentieth century pastoral poetry.
 Indeed, pastoral literature has a long history of political and social commentary, as noted by Empson, Renato Poggioli and other literary critics.
 Mikkelsen’s thesis does not thoroughly examine the basic tenets of pragmatism or its philosophical origins, and it contains many conclusory statements respecting pragmatism’s application to pastoral literature that we must take on faith, even as there is ample proof of the general influence of James on Stevens (they were correspondents) and Dewey on Williams.